3."

 box.

-It was much more reliable, and known from RCA Video-disc.
+It was much more reliable, and well known from the RCA Video-disc.

 RCA had build a version that could handle controllable random access.